wiltonlazary/bugvm-studio/README.md

 This is used to create a DMG from the output of the build process.

 The build scripts are located in `build-bugvm`, and are a heavily modified copy of what you find in `build`, the standard IDEA build scripts.
 Instead of community-main, it references the bugvm-studio-main module.
-Instead of community-resources it references robovm-studio-branding, which contains all BugVM Studio relevant branding and app info.
+Instead of community-resources it references bugvm-studio-branding, which contains all BugVM Studio relevant branding and app info.

 You also need IntelliJ IDEA 14+ installed somewhere, e.g. `/Applications/IntelliJ IDEA 14 CE.app/`